metacpan/metacpan-cpan-extracted/distros/L/Linux-GetPidstat/README.md

             linux-get-pidstat - command description
               Usage: command [options]
               Options:
                 --pid_dir                     A directory path for pid files --res_file                    A file path to be stored results --interval                    Interval second to be given as a pidstat argument (default:1) --count                       Count number to be given as a pidstat argument (default:60) --dry_run                     Dry run mode. not run the side-effects operation (default:1) (--no-dry_run is also supported)
                 --datetime                    Datetime (ex.
 '2016-06-10 00:00:00') to be recorded --include_child               Flag to be enabled to include child process metrics (default:1) (--no-include_child is also suppoted)
                 --max_child_limit             Number to be used for limiting pidstat multi processes (default:30) (skip this limit if 0 is specified)
-                --mackerel_api_key      An api key to be used for posting to mackerel --mackerel_service_name An mackerel service name
+                --mackerel_metric_type        Metric type of mackerel (default:service) (only use one of 'service' or 'host') --mackerel_api_key            An api key to be used for posting to mackerel --mackerel_service_name       An mackerel service name
+                --mackerel_metric_key_prefix  Key prefix of mackerel metric name (default:batch_) --mackerel_host_id            An mackerel host id
               Requirement Programs: pidstat and pstree commands

 # LICENSE